SheetJS/js-codepage/README.md

 - If `ofmt == 'str'`, return a String where `o.charCodeAt(i)` is the ith byte
 - If `ofmt == 'arr'`, return an Array of bytes

+## Known Excel Codepages

+A much smaller script, including only the codepages known to be used in Excel, is available under the name `cpexcel`.
+It exposes the same variable `cptable` and is suitable as a drop-in replacement when the full codepage tables are not needed.

+In node:

+    var cptable = require('codepage/dist/cpexcel.full');

 ## Building the script

 This script uses [voc](npm.im/voc).
 The script to build the codepage tables and